ashishsaud2025/latex-cowrite/README.md

 project are serialized so concurrent requests cannot corrupt that workspace.

 After each compile, generated artifacts are copied into that project's `outputs/` folder.
-This includes the PDF, log, auxiliary files, and other Tectonic intermediates.
+This includes the PDF, log, SyncTeX data, auxiliary files, and other Tectonic intermediates.
 The `outputs/` folder is excluded from the compiler's source copy and is ignored by the repository's existing `projects/` rule.